 One reason this game has such an enduring appeal is, of course, mods.
-The Empire at War mod scene is healthy, if massively varied (there are only so many Clone Wars mods you can make) focusing more on re-skins and setting changes.
+The Empire at War mod scene is healthy, if not especially varied.
 There aren’t many specific quality of life improvement mods, but plenty of the big mods come with bug fixes, and even updated graphics in some cases.

 Make sure you check out our installation guide at the end of the article.

 The best Star Wars: Empire at War mods are:

 - Empire at War: Expanded – Thrawn’s Revenge